olsamaja/olsamaja/README.md

-Mobile developemt manager with nearly 20 years of experience in the mobile space, with a strong background in R&D and imaging technologies.
+Software engineering manager with 20 years of experience in the mobile space, with a strong background in R&D and imaging technologies.